 Recipe type: Side dish, Main course

-Finely shredded Banana Blossom stir fried in coconut oil with shrimp and shredded coconut mixed with cumin and other spices
+Banana Blossom stir fried in coconut oil with shrimp and shredded coconut along with cumin and other indian spices

 1 medium size banana blossom, shredded (see step wise pictures below recipe)